eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 thumbnail: thumbnails/fixedcode.png
 usemathjax: false
 tldr: >
+    Coding agents fail to recognize when code is correct and attempt to "fix" it over 50% of the time.
-    Coding agents often change code that is already fixed instead of abstaining.
-This suggests current agents still lack good software engineering judgment.
+    This indicates current agents still lack good software engineering judgement.
 excerpt: >
-    Coding agents often modify code even when the reported issue has already been fixed.
-Our fixed-code benchmark shows that most current agents fail to abstain in this setting, submitting irrelevant patches in over 50% of cases.
-This reveals a broader weakness in software engineering judgment, in particular, the failure to confirm the minimality and relevance of code changes.
+    What happens when coding agents are asked to fix an issue that has already been resolved?
+    Our benchmark reveals that most current agents fail to abstain from making further changes in this setting, submitting irrelevant patches in over 50% of cases.
+    While asking the model explicitly to abstain when it considers no changes needed mitigates this problem, it demonstrates a broader, more general weakness of coding agents in software engineering judgment.
 tweet-id: 1966482446276542757
 ---
 <style>